NormanLo4319/Food-Enviroment-Project/README.md

 Objective: Find any correlation between population fast food ratio and obesity rate or diabetes rate.

 ## Libraries:
 All data cleaning, statistic anaylsis, and visualisation are done in Python.
-Here is a list of libraries is being applied throughout the project.
+Here is a list of libraries is being used in this project.
 - Json
 - MatPlotLib
 - Numpy